"Fuel cut" happens when you close the throttle anytime above

 I have included diasbling fuel cut for your bikes

-in all my ECU programming that I offer to you, and as a result there
+in all my ECU programming that I offer to you.

 By us disabling fuel cut, your bike is